ChristianLG2/Christian_Lira_online_resume/docs/index.md

 `2021 - Currently attending`
 __Brigham Young University Idaho__, Rexburg, ID.

-`Expected Graduation 2025`  Business Analytics

-Business Analyst studying at Brigham Young University Idaho.
-Able to work in large groups, leadership experince, teacheable and adaptable to new enviroments.
-Experience with some programming languages and data manipulation.
+`Expected Graduation 2025` Business Analyst studying at Brigham Young University Idaho.
+Experienced working in large groups and in leadership positions.
+Teacheable and eagerly adaptable to new learning and work enviroments.
+Experience with programming languages and data manipulation.

 ## Work and Service History